atlaste/CPPCoverage/README.md

 - The CodeCoverage output window will give you the current status of the process.
 Stdout is forwarded here as well.
 - Small memory footprint and very fast.
 Even if you have a million lines of code, CPPCoverage will only use kilobytes of memory for coverage.

+# Experimental Features

+- Static code analysis can be enabled, to get rid of if-then-else quirks.
+- In your test code, you can tell the coverage tool to ignore files and folders.
+So, everything is handled from code; no pesky configuration files need to be managed.

+For an overview of these [runtime notifications](notifications.md).

 # Support and maintenance

 CPPCoverage is 100% open source and 100% for free.